-Georgia had the worst jobless rate at 8.1 percent.
-Mississippi's was second-worst.
+Georgia had the worst jobless rate among states at 7.9 percent.

 A separate survey shows Mississippi payrolls rose by 6,000, the largest gain in a year.

 Both sets of figures — adjusted to cancel out seasonal changes — were released Tuesday by the U.S. Labor Department.

 The report found 96,000 Mississippians were unemployed in September, down more than 3,000 from August and below September 2013's number of 107,000.